What's My Age Again?: Recording and production

 After further development, the group presented it to producer Jerry Finn.
 A veteran engineer, Finn came to fame mixing Green Day's breakthrough album Dookie (1994).
-Finn was suggested by the label as an option for producing Enema of the State; the band got along with him immediately, and continued to work with him on their future projects.
+Finn was suggested by major label MCA as an option for producing Enema of the State; the band got along with him immediately, and continued to work with him on their future projects.
 Finn would suggest and make adjustments where necessary, though in the case of "What's My Age Again?", he had little notes.
 By the time Hoppus presented the song to his bandmates, the first verse and chorus were written, with its second verse and bridge section needing further work.
 Hoppus and DeLonge crafted an instrumental bridge that went on for eight measures, which all agreed felt too long.
 Finn assisted in shortening the section, and the group recorded a demo at DML Studios.

 Within the new year, the group recorded the song proper.
 The drums on Enema of the State were tracked at Mad Hatter Studios in North Hollywood, a space once owned by jazz musician Chick Corea.
 Hoppus remembered that Finn was meticulous in recording the kit, spending hours on microphone placement, as well as picking compressors and at which rate they would run.
 Barker recorded his drum portions, as well as the rest of the album's twelve songs, in eight hours.
 From there, Hoppus and DeLonge recorded their bass and guitar tracks at multiple studios throughout Los Angeles and San Diego.
 The band brought in session musician Roger Joseph Manning Jr.—best known for his career in the band Jellyfish and work with Beck—to add keyboard parts in the background of the song.

 The song originally concluded after its final chorus.
 While recording, Hoppus liked how the arpeggiated chord progression continued over the rhythm guitar line in the last chorus, and wished to extend its length to highlight this element.
 In the pre-digital recording environment, this required the team to "bounce" the mix from the analog tape recorder (a 24 track 2-inch tape) to another tape, and splice the recordings together.
 With recording complete, the song was sent to engineer Tom Lord-Alge, who mixed the song at his South Beach Studios facility in Miami Beach, Florida.
-Lord-Alge had had previously remixed the Dude Ranch singles "Dammit" and "Josie" for radio, and would work with the group frequently in the future.
+Lord-Alge had previously remixed the Dude Ranch singles "Dammit" and "Josie" for radio, and would work with the group frequently in the future.
 Lord-Alge added subtle touches, including a panning effect for the title phrase in the last chorus.